 Results from previous or ongoing studies are not necessarily predictive of our future clinical study results, and initial or interim results may not continue or be confirmed upon completion of the study.
 There is limited data concerning long-term safety and efficacy following treatment with our gene therapy and T cell-based product candidates.
 These data, or other positive data, may not continue or occur for these patients or for any future patients in our ongoing or future clinical studies, and may not be repeated or observed in ongoing or future studies involving our product candidates.
 Furthermore, our product candidates may also fail to show the desired safety and efficacy in later stages of clinical development despite having successfully advanced through initial clinical studies.
 There can be no assurance that any of these studies will ultimately be successful or support further clinical advancement or marketing approval of our product candidates.
 For instance, while patients with SCD who have been treated with LentiGlobin may experience a reduction of vaso-occlusive events following successful engraftment, there can be no assurance that they will not experience vaso-occlusive events in the future.
 Similarly, patients with relapsed and refractory multiple myeloma who have been treated with ide-cel or the bb21217 product candidate may experience disease progression.
 We have experienced unexpected results in the past, and we may experience unexpected results in the future.
-For instance, initial results from our clinical studies of ZYNTEGLO suggested that patients with TDT who do not have a β^0/β^0 genotype experienced better outcomes to treatment than patients with TDT who have a β^0/β^0 genotype.
-Consequently, we received conditional approval in the European Union initially for the treatment of patients with TDT who do not have a β^0/β^0 genotype.
-In order to support an application for marketing approval of ZYNTEGLO in patients with TDT who have a β^0/β^0 genotype, we are conducting the HGB-212 study, but we do not know if or when ZYNTEGLO may be commercially available to all genotypes of TDT or types of β -thalassemia in Europe.
+For instance, initial results from our clinical studies of ZYNTEGLO suggested that patients with TDT who do not have a β^0/β^0 genotype experienced better outcomes from treatment than patients with TDT who have a β^0/β^0 genotype.
+Consequently, we received conditional approval in the European Union initially for the treatment of patients with TDT who do not have a β^0/β^0 genotype, we are conducting the HGB-212 study, but we do not know if or when ZYNTEGLO may be commercially available to all genotypes of TDT or types of β -thalas

 Even if our product candidates demonstrate safety and efficacy in clinical studies, regulatory delays or rejections may be encountered as a result of many factors, including changes in regulatory policy during the period of product development.
 We may experience delays or rejections based upon additional government regulation from future legislation or administrative action, changes in regulatory agency policy, or additional regulatory feedback or guidance during the period of product development, clinical studies and the review process.
+The field of cell and gene therapy is evolving, and as more products are reviewed by regulatory authorities, regulatory authorities may impose additional requirements that were not previously anticipated.
 Regulatory agencies also may approve a treatment candidate for fewer or more limited indications than requested or may grant approval subject to the performance of post-marketing studies.
 In addition, regulatory agencies may not approve the labeling claims that are necessary or desirable for the successful commercialization of our treatment candidates.
 For example, the development of our product candidates for pediatric use is an important part of our current business strategy, and if we are unable to obtain marketing approval for the desired age ranges, our business may suffer.
 Furthermore, approvals by the EMA and the European Commission may not be indicative of what the FDA may require for approval.